-Osteoarthritis is another name for arthritis in the spine.
-It describes the deteriorating condition that causes swelling and inflammation in the facet joints of the spine — the joints that allow the vertebrae to hinge and move.
+Spinal osteoarthritis is another name for degenerative arthritis in the spine.
+It describes the deteriorating condition that causes swelling and inflammation in the spinal facet joints that allow the vertebrae to hinge and move.

 As these joints swell, several symptoms can occur.
 The joint itself can swell to the point where it is difficult for the vertebrae to pivot, causing limited mobility or a bone-on-bone scraping sound in that specific area of the spine.
 Additionally, the inflammation can cause a local nerve root to become compressed, resulting in pain and muscle weakness.
 In some cases, the joint can deteriorate and cause the development of bone spurs to grow near the joint, which can also compress a nerve and cause pain.